Mains

 For this recipe, I also recommend the use of a cast iron pan.

-If you’ll be making the Cajun Spiced Shrimp to go with the maque choux, go ahead and marinate it.
+If you’ll be making the Creole Spiced Shrimp to go with the maque choux, go ahead and marinate it.

 I like to marinate my shrimp while I chop.
 This recipe moves fast, so having the shrimp ready to go at the end makes your life so much easier!